prisma/codemods/README.md

-  -(-s)chemaPath              Specify a path to your ./prisma/schema.prisma -(-d)ry                     Dry run (no changes are made to files) -(-p)rint                   Print transformed files to your terminal --instanceNames=client      Useful when importing an already instantiated (i.e import client from './client')
+  -(-s)chemaPath              Specify a path to your ./prisma/schema.prisma -(-d)ry                     Dry run (no changes are made to files) -(-p)rint                   Print transformed files to your terminal --instanceNames=myClient    Useful when importing an already instantiated client (i.e import myClient from './myClient')
 ```

 ### Transforms